danielagarciacobos4/PacBio_GenomeAssembly_annotation/active_notes.md

 <img width="1000" alt="Screenshot 2024-12-12 at 12 38 52 PM" src="https://github.com/user-attachments/assets/e29bb427-c4a7-4736-bc82-70d4a4649c05" />

-## 2.2 Assemble RNA seq with Trinity
+## 2.2 Assemble RNA seq with Trinity (Need to update this with new reads sequenced on june 2025)

 I have obtained RNA seq data from Illumina of two tissue samples: liver and kidney.
 Unfortunately, these samples are not from the same individual I used for the PacBio genome.
 However, it is an individual from the same species (*Helicops angulatus*) and same population (Orinoquian region - Meta, Colombia).